Enabling clinical use of foundation models for computational pathology: Results

-Features from 7777 WSIs from 2250 patients were extracted using published foundation models.
+Features from 7,777 WSIs from 2,250 patients are extracted using published foundation models: H-Optimus-0\autocite{hoptimus0}, H-Optimus-1\autocite{hoptimus1}, Hibou-L\autocite{nechaev2024hibou}, Phikon-v2\autocite{filiot2024phikon}, Prov-GigaPath\autocite{xu2024whole}, UNI, UNI2\autocite{chen2024towards} and Virchow2\autocite{zimmermann2024virchow2, Vorontsov2024AFM}.
 First, we use these features to train and tune deep learning models for CRC survival outcome prediction using a common attention-based multiple instance learning approach (\cref{fig:method}a)\autocite{ilse2018attention}.
-To test the robustness to sample preparation and imaging variation of the resulting models, we analysed two tissue slides from each of 2875 patients from TransSCOT, the translational arm of the SCOT trial\autocite{Iveson20183V6}.
+To test the robustness to sample preparation and imaging variation of the resulting models, we analysed two tissue slides from each of 2,875 patients from TransSCOT, the translational arm of the SCOT trial\autocite{Iveson20183V6}.
 For each patient, one slide consisted of a 4~\textmu m thick section that was sectioned, stained and imaged in UK (hereafter named `original slide'), while the other consisted of a 5~\textmu m thick section that was stained and imaged on five different pathology scanners in Norway (\cref{fig:scan-comparison}a,b).

 Mapping the high-dimensional features from a foundation model into two-dimensional points with t-distributed stochastic neighbour embedding (t-SNE)\autocite{van2008visualizing} and labelling them with the source of origin clearly shows that the foundation model features cluster WSIs primarily by origin and not biological differences (\cref{fig:scan-comparison}c).
-Comparison of prediction scores produced by the conventionally trained models for different WSIs of the same patient showed substantial variability related to the laboratory site and scanner device for all foundation models (\cref{fig:scan-comparison}d and Extended Data \cref{e-fig:scatterplots-7-FMs}).
-Thus, the predictions generated by conventionally trained downstream task-specific models inadvertently apply non-biological information contained in the features from foundation models, resulting in patient representations that are suboptimal for the intended prediction task.
+Comparison of prediction scores produced by the conventionally trained models for different WSIs from the same patient showed substantial variability related to the laboratory site and scanner device for all foundation models (\cref{fig:scan-comparison}d and Extended Data \cref{e-fig:scatterplots_KDE}).
+These findings indicate that conventionally trained downstream models inadvertently apply non-biological information contained in the features from foundation models, resulting in patient representations that are suboptimal for the intended prediction task.